 Originating with the Albtalbahn company converting its metre gauge tracks to 1,435mm, in turn joining with the extant Karlsruhe tram network to enlarge the system, the radical change was to physically link operations to heavy rail.
 Detailed negotiations with DB resulted in signing a deal to build, finance and operate the 28.2km Karlsruhe-Bretten Stadtbahn.
 Initial light rail adaptations were completed by DM45m (£15m) worth of modifications, including building eight new stations.

-Karlsruhe's system has been built at relatively low cost, with little disruption for civil engineering works.
+Karlsruhe’s system has been built at a relatively low cost, with little disruption for civil engineering works.
 For example, relaying of tracks through Durlach to the east of Karlsruhe in late 1999 was completed with one line kept in operation throughout.

 The second section of Stadtbahn from Karlsruhe to use DB passenger tracks runs to Wörth, where the town council unanimously approved an extension of the line along the model of the Bretten example.
 This leaves route one at the Siemens interchange and runs to Knielingen, where it joins the DB lines as far as Wörth.